Nausea While Breastfeeding – Causes and Remedies

 2. Feed While Lying Down

 While sitting up and feeding your child might be the traditional position, there are different ways to feed your baby, too.
-One of them involves lying down with your child next to you, positioned in such a way that he can easily latch on to your breast.
+One of them involves lying down with your child next to you, positioned in such a way that he can easily latch onto your breast.
 Make sure both of you are comfortable.

 3. Have Proper Meals

 Having timely meals is as important as having the right ones.
 Don’t eat heavy food since it will increase your nausea.
 Avoid foods with strong flavours and restrict yourself to multiple tiny meals throughout the day.
-This helps in keeping a constant sugar level and reduce dizziness.
+This helps in keeping a constant sugar level and reduces dizziness.

 4. Multitask Snacking and Breastfeeding